-- For BGP-VPN routes with the same prefix but a different Route Distinguisher (RD) that are imported in a VRF, if ECMP is not enabled in that VRF, the preceding selection criteria are used until parameter point 8.
-If all selection criteria are still the same after that point, the last updated route will be selected. - For BGP-VPN routes with the same prefix but a different Route Distinguisher (RD) that reach parameter point 8 in the selection criteria, all routes are flagged as BEST and USED, although the actual number of used routes depends on the ECMP value configured in the VRF.
+For BGP-VPN routes with the same prefix but a different Route Distinguisher (RD) that are imported in a VRF, if ECMP is not enabled in that VRF, the preceding selection criteria are used until parameter point 8.
+If all selection criteria are still the same after that point, the last updated route is selected.